TianhongQi-yt/Trojan-Map/README.md

 <p align="center"><img src="img/TS.PNG" alt="TS" width="550"/></p>

 **Discussion**: If **no feasible route exists** or **there is a cycle in the path**, I simply return an empty vector.
 I have written these two case in my [trojanmap_test_student.cc](src/tests/trojanmap_test_student.cc).

-### Conclusion & Lessons learned:

-1. As a javascript developer, learning C++ in this course strengthen my understanding of memory.
-2. Pay attention to write test cases, keep a good habit of handwriting corner cases.
-3. This project is a comprehensive practice of what we have learnt in this course.
-I have learned the theory of Dijkstra in EE450 computer networking, I finally get the opportunity to write this algorithm by myself.
-The other steps also deepens my understanding of graph algorithms.
-4. After taking this course, I comprehensively understand common algorithms (sort, search, recursion, dynamic programming, backtracking) and data structures (map, set, heap, tree, hash, lists, graphs).